Each elector that registers to vote is automatically assigned to vote in person at their local polling station.

-In order to obtain a proxy vote for a three-year period for one of these reasons, you will need to complete a specific application form, which can be requested from our office.
+In order to obtain a proxy vote for a three-year period for one of these reasons, you will need to complete a specific application form.
 The application requires a signature from a qualified professional who can confirm that the reason given is true and accurate.

 People choose to vote by proxy as it is a flexible absent vote arrangement.
 This is because if you are unable to get to your polling station on polling day then your proxy can attend and cast your vote for you as per your instructions.
 However if you do happen to be able to attend at your polling station on polling day then you can go and vote in person, so long as your proxy has not already been on your behalf.

 If you have not yet registered to vote then you will need to do this first - you can register online.
 You will be able to request a proxy vote application form to be sent to you as part of your online application, and you must then return the proxy vote form in order to put the arrangement in place.

 If you are already registered to vote then you simply need to submit a proxy vote application form.

 You can apply to vote by proxy throughout the year but an application must be received by 5pm, six working days before an election in order for it to be valid for that election.
 Please note that if you need an application to be sent to you in the post, then you must give enough time for us to post the form to you, and for you to return it to us before the deadline.
 By law, an application received after the deadline cannot be processed for those elections.
 If you already have a postal vote arrangement in place and want to change to a proxy arrangement, we must be notified by the earlier deadline for postal vote arrangements (5pm, 11 working days before an election) that you wish to cancel that arrangement before we can put in place a new proxy arrangement.